-No one would argue that seeking legal advice on your divorce or separation is something you should do.
-Good legal opinion can help you know what the law is surrounding your case, help you go into mediation or discussions with your spouse with a better understanding of what you are entitled to and is useful to sense check any agreement you reach to ensure you have considered everything you need to consider.
+Good legal advice can help establish what the law is regarding your case, as well as equip you better before you go into family mediation or discussions with your spouse.
+By doing so, you will gain a better understanding of what you are entitled to and the awareness to check any agreements to ensure you have considered everything.

 The difficulty comes when you have each paid approximately £1,200 to your solicitors to go through your Form E’s, or financial disclosures — but you each received conflicting advice on what you should receive as part of the financial arrangements.

 In this post, we’ll take a look at a few examples of cases where contrasting legal advice has hindered — rather than helped — a couple’s divorce case and also why the issues mentioned can be resolved with family mediation.

 Let me take the above example, where each party invested £1,200 to receive legal advice.
 One party was told they are entitled to 70% of the total assets, spousal maintenance at £1,800 per month and 50% of the pension.
 The other party was told there is no reason why they should not split the assets on a 50/50 basis.
 The reason for this was because they were nearing retirement age sooner than their spouse and should receive more of the pension share — around a 60/40 split.
 If any spousal maintenance was due, it should be for a nominal order of £1 per year.

 As you can imagine, it was very difficult for either party to compromise on such polar positions.
 In this case, the difference between 70% and 50% of the assets was a little over £150,000.
 Not an insignificant amount to compromise on.